mshimizu-kx/docs/docs/interfaces/protobuf/reference.md

 ### .protobufkdb.parseArrayArena

-_Identical to `.protobufkdb.parseArray[]` except the intermediate protobuf message is created on a google arena (can help improves memory allocation performance for large messages with deep repeated fields/map - see [here](https://developers.google.com/protocol-buffers/docs/reference/arenas))._
+_Identical to `.protobufkdb.parseArray[]` except the intermediate Protobuf message is created on a google arena (can help improves memory allocation performance for large messages with deep repeated fields/map - see [here](https://developers.google.com/protocol-buffers/docs/reference/arenas))._

 Syntax: `.protobufkdb.parseArrayArena[message_type;char_array]`

 Where:

 - `message_type` is a string/symbol denoting the message type.
 Must be the same as the message name outlined in the .proto definition.
-- `char_array` is a kdb char+ array containing the serialized protobuf message.
+- `char_array` is a kdb char+ array containing the serialized Protobuf message.

-returns a kdb+ object corresponding to a supplied serialized protobuf message.
+returns a kdb+ object corresponding to a supplied serialized Protobuf message.

 ```q
 q)data:(1 2i;10 20f;`s1`s2)